-Egypt’s vast Western Desert boasts numerous interesting oases, but arguably, the one that best fits the non-desert dweller’s stereotypical image is the Siwa Oasis.
+Egypt’s vast Western Desert boasts numerous interesting oases.
+Arguably, the one that best fits the non-desert dweller’s stereotypical image is the Siwa Oasis.
 Think lush palm groves, bubbling natural springs, and an alluring old town.
 Around the oasis lie shimmering salt lakes and an endless sand sea.

-Isolated in the far western reaches of Egypt, 800 dusty kilometers from Cairo, it takes time and effort to get to Siwa, but you’ll be rewarded with an amazing “off the beaten path” experience.
+Isolated in the far western reaches of Egypt, 750 dusty kilometres from Cairo, it takes time and effort to get to Siwa, but you’ll be rewarded with an amazing, off the beaten path experience.
 While Siwa has some impressive historical monuments that are worth visiting, it’s really a place to chill out and absorb the oasis magic.

 Things to do in Siwa